grafana/grafana-opentelemetry-starter/README.md

 # Configuration

 All configuration properties are described in the [reference](#properties).
+The `grafana.otlp.cloud` and `grafana.otlp.onprem` properties are mutually exclusive.

 In addition, you can use all system properties or environment variables from the [SDK auto-configuration](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure) - which will take precedence.